 Petition in the works to challenge Select Board expansion

-Paul Criscuolo, who started the petition, said he isn’t intending to present an argument that the original citizen’s petition was handled incorrectly at Town Meeting, noting that “nothing was done improperly” and that the article passed by a majority, though he added he was surprised there hadn’t been a hand count.
+Paul Criscuolo, who started the petition as a private citizen, said he isn’t intending to present an argument that the original citizen’s petition was handled incorrectly at Town Meeting, noting that “nothing was done improperly” and that the article passed by a majority, though he added he was surprised there hadn’t been a hand count.

-Instead, he is pursuing the petition because “many people” were upset and surprised by Town Meeting’s outcome.
+He said he started the petition after speaking with some friends and noticing that “many people” were upset and surprised by Town Meeting’s outcome.

-He noted that the town is being well-run with “extremely strong executive management” and questioned why the set-up needed to change and whether there would be any efficiency gain.
+Criscuolo noted at the meeting that the town is currently well-run with “extremely strong executive management.”
+He questioned why the set-up needed to change and whether there would be any efficiency gain.

 Other arguments Criscuolo posed for why a three-member Board is preferable include there being “no evidence of dysfunction,” that it prevents factionalism and that it would be a lower cost to taxpayers.